opensafely/documentation/docs/actions-pipelines.md

     * The `cohortextractor` command has the same options as described in the [cohortextractor section](actions-cohortextractor.md).
     * The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment that can take one or more `inputs` which are passed to the code.
 * Each action must include an `outputs` key with at least one output, classified as either `highly_sensitive` or `moderately_sensitive`
-    * `highly_sensitive` outputs are considered potentially highly-disclosive, and are never intended for publishing outside the secure environment
+    * `highly_sensitive` outputs are considered potentially highly-disclosive, and are never intended for publishing outside the secure environment.
+This includes all data at the pseudonymised patient-level.
+Outputs labelled highly_sensitive will not be visible to researchers.
-    * `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](security-levels.md)) and potentially for publication back to GitHub.
+    * `moderately_sensitive` outputs are considered non-disclosive (providing the appropriate [statistical disclosure controls](releasing-files.md) have been applied) and are automatically copied to the secure review area (otherwise known as [Level 4](security-levels.md)).
+This includes aggregated patient-data outputs such as summary tables, summary statistics and the outputs from statistical models.
+For a full list check the [allowed file types subsection](releasing-files.md).
     * Outputs should be separated onto different lines, each with a unique 'key', but related outputs can be combined using a wildcard (`*`).
+Note, when using a wildcare, it is extremely important to ensure that no `highly_sensitive` outputs are included.
 E.g.:
         ```yaml
            outputs:
               moderately_sensitive: